Advanced Interactivity

 "How boring.
 Too few magpies (nMagpies)"

-automatically detect this column based on the name and set the tooltip
+automatically recognises this column (thanks to the suffix) and sets the

 Cross-linking gg1d plots with other visualisations